-- The Ellis Scholarship is a full tuition scholarship that is awarded to a Worcester resident high school graduate.
+- The Brooks Scholarship is a full tuition scholarship offered to a major in the music department.

-The following two grants are administered directly by Holy Cross’ Financial Aid Office and are for students with exceptional need.
+The following two grants are administered directly by Holy Cross’ Financial Aid office and are for students with exceptional need.

-- Federal Pell Grants: The Pell Grant is a federally funded program with grant amounts ranging from $598 to $5,815 for the 2016-2017 academic year.
+- Federal Pell Grants: The Pell Grant is a federally funded program with grant amounts ranging from $767 to $7,395 for the 2023-2024 academic year.
 Student eligibility for this program is determined by federal need analysis.

 - Supplemental Educational Opportunity Grants (SEOG): SEOG is a federal grant program for students who, according to federal need analysis, are determined to exhibit exceptional financial need.
 Holy Cross is granted a limited amount of funding from this program and priority SEOG eligibility is given to Federal Pell Grant recipients.

 Here is some information on a variety of other options for you to explore to obtain scholarships and grants from places you might not have considered.